-Library staff are in the building!
-They are responding to emails and voicemails and providing the usual services, including help with electronic resources.
-They are available during regular open hours.
-Call (617) 227-0270 x302, email email@example.com, or make an appointment to come in by calling the Membership line at 671-720-7604.
+Library staffers are providing services during our regular open hours, including help with electronic resources.
+Call (617) 227-0270 x302, email email@example.com, or make an appointment to come in after we reopen by calling the Membership line at (617) 720-7604.

 Staff and Facilities

 All hourly and salaried employees were compensated during the spring 2020 closure, with much of their work continuing remotely.
 The building’s security and climate maintenance systems and procedures remained in effect at all times.
 Crews completed a thorough cleaning under the direction of facilities and security staff, and continue to maintain the building every day.